Welcome to Food And Nutrition Services!

 Juice (8 oz.) $.75 (student) or $.75 (adult)

 Juice (4 oz.) $.50 (student) or $.50 (adult)

 Lunch $4.00 without beverage or $4.75 with beverage

 Breakfast $2.50 without beverage or $3.25 with beverage

 We are currently serving anyone 18 and under a free meal using a special waiver approved by the USDA.
 Should the district returns to operate the regular school programs, the following informaiton will become applicable.

-Apply ONLINE for Free or Reduced Meal Applications.
 A fast and convenient way to apply for benefits with added privacy.
-Simply click the "Online Meal Applications" button above to get started!
+Simply click the "Alternative Income Form" button above to get started!

 Parents now have the ability to quickly and easily put funds into their children’s school meal account via on-line transactions.
 Online payments are a simple, safe and secure way to make payments to your students account 24 hours a day at your convenience.